FYSETC/FYSETC-S6/README.md

 ##### 2.Enter DFU mode

+S6 v1.2

 First power off the board , then push the Boot0 button and hold it , then connect the USB to the board and your computer , it will enter DFU mode .
 Now you can loose you hand from Boot0 button.

+S6 v2.0

+First power off the board , then jumper the Boot0 to GND , then connect the USB to the board and your computer , it will enter DFU mode .
+Now you can loose you hand from Boot0 button.

+***REMEMBER to remove the jumper if you finish uploading or it will enter DFU mode again.***

 ##### 3.Upload the firmware